Stochastic Bifurcation in Single-Species Model Induced by {\alpha}-Stable Levy Noise: Introduction

 In this work, we mainly focus on deterministic bifurcation and use stationary probability density functions to describe stochastic P-bifurcation of each for the two population growth models given in (\ref{deter1-SDE}) and (\ref{Det21-SDE}) one by one.
 More details are given in Sections \ref{Sec3} and \ref{Sec4}.

-The main objective of this study is to explore the dynamical behaviors of population growth models with L\'evy stable noise perturbation.
-This helps to demonstrate the interactions between the population models and their complex surrounding.
-Here, we focus on the stochastic bifurcation affected by parameters and discuss biological interpretations of our findings.

-Many scholars are interested in stochastic bifurcations \cite{huiqin2012elementary,niiya2012bifurcation,zumsande2010bifurcations,wu2006fast,xu2013stochastic}.
-There are few rigorous general theorems and criteria to detect stochastic bifurcations, which are often only verified by computer simulations or for some particular models \cite{xu2011stochastic}.
+Many scholars are interested in stochastic bifurcations \cite{14,15,17,18,16}.
+There are few rigorous general theorems and criteria to detect stochastic bifurcations, which are often only verified by computer simulations or for some particular models \cite{19}.
 Stochastic bifurcation problems are more difficult than deterministic bifurcation problems.
 Stochastic bifurcations can be described by a qualitative transition of the stationary probability distribution, for instance, a change from unimodal to a flatened shape, or from unimodal to a bimodal distribution.
-According to \cite{arnold1995random}, stochastic bifurcations are divided into two kinds: phenomenological P-bifurcation (based on the change of shape of the stationary probability density function), and dynamical D-bifurcation based on the change of sign of the largest Lyapunov exponential.
+According to \cite{20,18}, stochastic bifurcations are divided into two kinds: phenomenological P-bifurcation (based on the change of shape of the stationary probability density function), and dynamical D-bifurcation based on the change of sign of the largest Lyapunov exponential.
 D-bifurcation is a dynamic concept, similar to deterministic bifurcations, while P-bifurcation is a static concept.
 Unfortunately, these two definitions do not agree well, which implies a need for exploring a new definition of stochastic bifurcation.

 Stochastic bifurcations have been investigated in a broad scope of nonlinear systems in engineering and physical science.
-Several authors have studied stochastic bifurcation for stochastic dynamical systems with Brownian motion by detecting the effects of varying parameters in stationary probability densities as solutions of Fokker-Planck equations.
-Chen, Duan, and Fu \cite{chen2010sufficient} obtained some properties of the random Conley index and then presented a sufficient condition for the existence of abstract bifurcation points for continuous-time and discrete-time random dynamical systems.
-Zhou and Cheng \cite{weinan2012subcritical} measured the critical bifurcation parameter for a first-order phase transition in non-equilibrium systems in the thermodynamic limit and evaluated the mechanism of phase transition.
-Wang \cite{wang2014stochastic} proved the existence and bifurcation of random periodic solutions for a one-dimensional stochastic equation with multiplicative noise.
+Several authors have studied stochastic bifurcation for stochastic dynamical systems with Brownian motion by detecting the effects of varying parameters in stationary probability densities as solutions of Fokker-Planck equations. \cite{21} obtained some properties of the random Conley index and then presented a sufficient condition for the existence of abstract bifurcation points for continuous-time and discrete-time random dynamical systems. \cite{22} measured the critical bifurcation parameter for a first-order phase transition in non-equilibrium systems in the thermodynamic limit and evaluated the mechanism of phase transition.